dullhunk/book/computinged/getting-started.md

 ## Further reading
 * The [Roehampton Annual Computing Education Report](https://drive.google.com/file/d/0B1xf_L-jCIzYZmZDbFAzb3BPUEk/view) (published annually in December) gives a good overview of the state of computing in the UK.
 It answers basic questions like how many people are taking GCSE Computing compared to other subjects?
 How is participation in Computer Science across different ages, genders and geographical regions?
-* Many of the ideas above have been around a while, see the book by [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) (1980) [Mindstorms: children, computers, and powerful ideas](http://dl.acm.org/citation.cfm?id=1095592)  (free pdf)
+* Many of the ideas above have been around a while, see the classic book by [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) (1980) [Mindstorms: children, computers, and powerful ideas](http://dl.acm.org/citation.cfm?id=1095592)

-Professor [Mark Guzdial](https://en.wikipedia.org/wiki/Mark_Guzdial) is Professor at the Georgia Institute of Technology and writes a blog at [computinged.wordpress.com/](https://computinged.wordpress.com).
+* Professor [Mark Guzdial](https://en.wikipedia.org/wiki/Mark_Guzdial) is Professor at the Georgia Institute of Technology and writes a blog at [computinged.wordpress.com/](https://computinged.wordpress.com).
 His technique of [Media Computation](http://coweb.cc.gatech.edu/mediaComp-teach) introduces  computing using themes of manipulating media (images, sound and video).
 His book ...

-past reports from final year students (search for projects supervised by "Duncan Hull")
+* past reports from final year students (search for projects supervised by "Duncan Hull") -- needs link

 --[Duncan Hull](http://www.cs.man.ac.uk/~hulld), June 2017